 The pop-up demonstrated new possibilities for Main Street, including storefront and street activations.
 We saw a 60% increase in respondents’ positive association with the area after visiting CultureHouse Peabody.

 Over the five short weeks we were open to the public, we observed how the space was used, opened minds to new ways of using public space, and gained valuable insight into needs and potential opportunities in Peabody.
 We hope that our findings, analyzed in this report, will build on current successes in the city and offer Peabody and cities beyond additional ways of becoming more vibrant and lively!
 To learn more about the impact of the project, download the report below.

 We worked closely with the CultureHouse Peabody Advisory Group, a team composed of local artists, residents, and activists, to bring CultureHouse Peabody to life.
 They advised us on everything and worked to ensure we met the needs of the community.

 Daybar Lisa Bugler

 Community Activist, Writer, Musician, Artist

 Director, Newhall Fields Community Farm, Member, Green Peabody

 Where is it now?

-After wrapping up CultureHouse Peabody, a local business owner was so excited about the energy the pop-up brought to downtown, she decided to start a community space of her own—drawing off the lessons we uncovered!
+After wrapping up CultureHouse Peabody, a local business owner who was so excited about the energy the pop-up brought to downtown, she decided to start a community space of her own—drawing off the lessons we uncovered!
 We worked with her to develop a plan to bring her idea to life.
 Learn more about that project here.